rncm-prism/prism-samplernn/README.md

   --sample_rate 16000
 ```

 Checkpoints storing the current state of the model are periodically saved to disk during training, with the default behaviour being to save a checkpoint at the end of each epoch.
 This interval may be modified through the `--checkpoint_every` parameter.
 By default every checkpoint will be saved, but this behaviour can be controlled using the `--checkpoint_policy` parameter.
 Pass `Best` to save only the latest best checkpoint according to the training metrics (loss and accuracy).
-An audio file is also generated at the end of an epoch, which may be used to assess the progress of the training.
+An audio file is also generated each time a checkpoint is saved, which may be used to assess the progress of the training (generation may be switched off by setting `--generate` to `False`).

 ### Statistics